poorvashetye/HIMS-Hospital-Information-Management-System-/README.md

-# HIMS-Hospital-Information-Management-System
+# HIMS (Hospital Information Management System) Project

-Introduction
+## Introduction
-Welcome to the HIMS (Hospital Information Management System) Project.
-This project involves creating and managing a database using SQL Server, with a focus on understanding different database entities, table creation, data insertion, and more.
+This project involves creating and managing a comprehensive database for a Hospital Information Management System using SQL Server.
+It covers key aspects such as database creation, table setup, massive data insertion, and SQL querying.

-#skills include:
+## Modules Description
+This project encompasses various modules that cover essential aspects of database management and SQL Server usage.

+## Database
+The core of this project is the database, designed to handle a large volume of data efficiently.

+## Skills included:
-1. Database creation and management
+- Database creation and management
-2. Understanding different database entities
+- Understanding different database entities
-3. Writing and executing SQL queries
+- Writing and executing SQL queries
-4. Handling large datasets
+- Handling large datasets

-#Tools and Technologies
+## Tools and Technologies
-SQL Server: We use SQL Server Management Studio (SSMS) for database management and operations.
+- **SQL Server**: We use SQL Server Management Studio (SSMS) for database management and operations.